George A. Halsey: Early life and education

 Halsey was elected a Republican to the United States House of Representatives in 1866, serving from 1867 to 1869, being unsuccessful for reelection in 1868.
 He was later elected back in 1870, serving again from 1871 to 1873, not being a candidate for renomination in 1872.
 There, he served as chairman of the Committee on Public Buildings and Grounds from 1871 to 1873.

-Post Congress and death

 Afterwards, he resumed former manufacturing pursuits and was president of and insurance company.

+Death and burial

+Halsey died in Newark, New Jersey, on April 1, 1894, of pneumonia.

+A large number of prominent men attended his funeral, including United States Senator James Smith Jr., and many state political leaders.

-Halsey died in Newark, New Jersey on April 1, 1894 and was interred in Mount Pleasant Cemetery in Newark.
+Halsey was interred in Mount Pleasant Cemetery in Newark.